redbackup/prototype/README.md

 The project ist structured in the form of a [cargo workspace](https://github.com/rust-lang/rfcs/blob/master/text/1525-cargo-workspace.md), which means that you can build and tests all module at once in the project root using the `--all` parameter.

-As for now, the `client`, `management` and `node` modules are both libraries and binaries.
-We might split them up in the future to improve maintainability.

 ## Development Guidelines

 The code must follow the most recent [Rust RFCs](https://aturon.github.io/) (naming conventions etc.)